Verbifaber/raspberry-pi-streaming-camera/README.md

 ## How to change video streaming settings
 In this example setup I have configured it with the following settings:
 - a reduced resolution of 640x480, rather than the default of 2592x1944
-- a reduced frames per second of 5, rather than 25
+- a reduced frames per second of 5, rather than 25 (disabled)
-- a reduced bitrate of 500000, rather than the default of 1000000
+- a reduced bitrate of 500000, rather than the default of 1000000 (disabled)
-- vertical flip of image
+- vertical flip of image (disabled)
-- horizontal flip of image
+- horizontal flip of image (disabled)

 You can customise these to anything that works best for you.
 These settings reduced the bandwidth requirements for me, but in theory you can set it to be 2592x1944 @25fps or even 1080p @30fps, 720p @60fps, or 480p @90fps.